-Features (Green) Features (Red) Types Options Description PositionX PositionY float Found coordinates of the feature centroid in microns LogRatio (base 10) float per feature, log of (rProcessedSignal/gProcessedSignal) If SURROGATES are turned off, then: -4 if DyeNormRedSig <= 0.0 & DyeNormGreenSig > 0.0 4 if DyeNormRedSig > 0.0 & DyeNormGreenSig <= 0.0 0 if DyeNormRedSig <= 0.0 & DyeNormGreenSig <= 0.0 LogRatioError float If SURROGATES are turned off, then: 1000 if DyeNormRedSig <= 0.0 OR DyeNormGreenSig <= 0.0 IF SURROGATES are turned on, then: LogRatioError = error of the log ratio calculated according to the error model chosen PValueLogRatio float Significance level of the LogRatio computed for a feature
+Features (Green) Features (Red) Types Options Description LogRatio (base 10) float per feature, log of (rProcessedSignal/gProcessedSignal) If SURROGATES are turned off, then: -4 if DyeNormRedSig <= 0.0 & DyeNormGreenSig > 0.0 4 if DyeNormRedSig > 0.0 & DyeNormGreenSig <= 0.0 0 if DyeNormRedSig <= 0.0 & DyeNormGreenSig <= 0.0 LogRatioError float If SURROGATES are turned off, then: 1000 if DyeNormRedSig <= 0.0 OR DyeNormGreenSig <= 0.0 IF SURROGATES are turned on, then: LogRatioError = error of the log ratio calculated according to the error mode chosen PValueLogRatio float Significance level of the LogRatio computed for a feature gProcessedSignal rProcessedSignal float The signal left after all the Feature Extraction processing steps have been completed.
+In the case of one color, ProcesssedSignal contains the Multiplicatively Detrended BackgroundSubtracted Signal if the detrending is selected and helps.
+If the detrending does not help, this column will contain the BackgroundSubtractedSignal.